Written by: CRO:NYX Team

 There are different recommendations as to which dimensions you should use for website images, so before you get into a debate about pixels we should come to an agreement on ratios.
 Identifying the image shape for each section of your site (which ratios should be in play) is a critical first step.

-Favicons are the little icons found in your browser tab and in your bookmarks.
+Favicons are the little icons found in your browser tab, in your bookmarks, and in the Google Search results.
 They’re not used in many places but they’re still important to have on your site.

 Favicon files should be .ico or .png and should be a 1:1 ratio (square) with a minimum size of 16x16 px up to 32x32 px.